 At a time when face-to-face communication has to be avoided, working remotely is a top priority.
 A Finn on an average day performs tasks that can run an estimated 10 million lines of code.
 When it comes to large companies with massive software packages, we are talking about unimaginable amounts of code.

-The first step is to gather relevant background information.
+Regardless of the different SAP testing services you use, the first step is to gather relevant background information.
 What kind of SAP environment is the automation being built for?
 What is the user interface going to be like?
 The most important step is to decide whether to use SaaS (software as a service) in the implementation of Qentinel Pace or a Hybrid solution.

 This choice is often determined by the customer's information security policy.
 In the SaaS option, all Pace components run in the cloud, which is connected to the tested SAP environment.
 However, if the customer's information security policy does not allow for a purely cloud-based solution, different options must be weighed.
 For example, if the machine on which the robots work must be in the customer's own data center, then it is more feasible to choose a hybrid solution.